-The goal of any business is that their products suit customer requirements.
-Deficiencies in quality mean being less competitive in the global market place.
+The goal of any business is that its products suit customer requirements.
+Deficiencies in quality mean being less competitive in the global marketplace.

 Market research with advanced analytics will make the difference between you and your competitors.
-Indeed, that technique will align your products to your customers.
+Indeed, that technique will align your products with your customers.
 Some applications are listed below: